jpbetz/synthesis.js/Readme.md

 free to use it.

-The main reason I've put it together is to gather a variety of algorithms and techniques for generating procedural content into a single place where I can easily combine them together to test some procedural generation concepts I am exploring.
+The main reason I've put it together is to gather a variety of algorithms and techniques for generating synthetic content into a single place where I can easily combine them together to test some concepts I am exploring.

+There are a lot of elements of procedurally generated content in this project but it is not intended as a procedurally generated content toolset in the purest meaning of the term.
+In particular,  this project does not contain utilities to help use a a single random seed to deterministically generate a entire world or universe.
+Some of components of this library could be used toward that end,  but they could just as easily be used to build content combined with artwork created by hand.

 Design goals
 ------------

-* Provide consistent APIs to core procedural utilities, written in the OO style of three.js.
+* Provide consistent APIs to core utilities, written in the OO style of three.js.

-* Composition - Should be easy to build up new applications of procedurally generated content by composing the core utilities in this library in new and unique ways.
+* Composition - Should be easy to build up new applications of synthetic content by composing the core utilities in this library in new and unique ways.

 * Convenient parameterization - allow for some parameters to be constrained to ranges, distributions